yqrashawn/GokuRakuJoudo/tutorial.md

     This solves those two problems.
 But we need to trigger the second key fast, or the first key starts to repeat.
 We need must trigger a action the same time we enter a layer.
 We can't enter the layer in advance and think what we really want to do in that layer.

-2.  layer and simlayer in GokuRakuJoudo
+2.  layer and simlayer in Goku.

 ```clojure
         ;; simlayer